Brand Monitoring

 Examples of Brand Attacks

-1. Twitter: In 2020, Twitter experienced a significant impersonation attack where hackers compromised the accounts of several prominent individuals and companies, including Elon Musk, Bill Gates, and Apple.
+1. Twitter: In 2020, hackers exploited Twitter as part of an impersonation attack where they compromised the accounts of several well known people (and companies), including Elon Musk, Bill Gates, and Apple.
 The attackers used social media posts to promote a cryptocurrency scam, asking followers to send Bitcoin with the promise of doubling their money.
-This attack not only caused financial losses but also damaged the trust in Twitter’s security.
+This attack not only caused real financial losses but also damaged the trust people had in Twitter/X.

 2. Google: In 2017, a Google Docs worm infected over a million users by impersonating Google Docs.
 It sent an email to victims claiming to be a relative or friend who wanted to share a document.
 Clicking on the “Open in Docs” button prompted the user to log into Google using the familiar OAuth request asking for permissions.
 When the victim clicked “Allow”, full permission was granted over their entire email and contacts list.
 The worm then emailed everyone in their contacts list to continue propagating.